marazmista/radeon-profile/README.md

 # xf86-video-ati driver
 App need to be run with root privilages for read clocks and changing profiles.
 You can add `username ALL = NOPASSWD: /usr/bin/radeon-profile` to your `/etc/sudoers`.
 Here is tip for run app as normal user but involves change permissions to system files: http://bit.ly/1dvQMhS

+Can be forced by `--driver xorg` parameter.

 # fglrx driver
 Normal user can run it.
 Data is read from `ati-config` output.
 No support for power settings.

+Can be forced by `--driver fglrx` parameter.

 # Dependencies
 Crucial: